10 Wonderful Things to do in Caye Caulker

 5. Book a manatee tour

 There is a manatee tour that takes all day and takes you to the Swallow Caye Wildlife Sanctuary.
-However, if you are lucky enough, you can spot manatees while on the regular snorkeling tours on the reef.
+However, if you are lucky enough, you can spot manatees while on regular snorkeling tours on the reef.
 Manatees are sometimes spotted in those areas.

 6. Try Yoga